Barandis/kessel/docsrc/parsers/bcount.md

 #### Failure

-* Fails if `p` does not succeed at least once.
-* Fails if `p` succeeds at least once but not `n` times and if the prior successes of do not consume any input.
+* Fails if `p` fails before it has succeeded `n` times.
+If any input was consumed, backtracking will occur and an additional error message will be provided that details the circumstances of the backtracking.

 #### Fatal Failure

-* Fails fatally if `p` fails fatally.
-* Fails fatally if `p` does not succeed `n` times and if prior successes consume some input.
+* Fails fatally if `p` fails fatally before it has succeeded `n` times.

 #### Throws